 The Foundation has interfund loans to University colleges, units, and regional campuses that are collateralized by assets within the Foundation.
-Foundation interfund loans totaled approximately \$5,377,000 and \$6,270,000 at June 30, 2017 and 2016, respectively, and net to zero on the accompanying statements of financial position.
+The Foundation interfund loans totaled approximately \$4,512,000 and \$5,377,000 at June 30, 2018 and 2017, respectively, and net to zero on the accompanying consolidated statements of financial position.

 The Foundation executed a noncancellable operating lease with the University as the tenant related to property described in Note 10.
 The lease agreement requires the university to make monthly lease payments of \$43,913 to the Foundation through March 30, 2032.
-During the year, the Foundation received \$526,956 in lease payments from the University, which is included in university support and other revenue in the accompanying statements of activities and changes in net assets.
+During the year, the Foundation received \$526,956 in lease payments from the University, which is included in university support and other revenue in the accompanying consolidated statements of activities and changes in net assets.